-Two-vehicle accident sends one person to hospital.
+DUI related two-vehicle accident sends one to Twin Falls hospital

 One person was transported via ground ambulance to the hospital with unknown injuries.

-One adult is in custody on DUI charges.
+One adult is in custody on driving under the influence charges.

 KMVT will update this story as more information becomes available.